 Lately I don’t believe a week has passed without me using pumpkins, squashes or gourds in one form or another.
 We carved, roasted and blended them for so many different things!

-My kids have always loved pumpkin but only in sweet things, so this savoury recipe with an amazingly nutritious vegetable like pumpkin was my first win.
+My kids have always loved pumpkin but only in sweet things.
+But this savoury recipe with an amazingly nutritious vegetable like pumpkin was my first win.

-However, my kids go absolutely crazy for creamy pastas and they really love when I use flavourful sausage in pasta, so I sort of tricked them into thinking that’s what I made!
+However, my kids go absolutely crazy for creamy pastas and they really love when I use flavourful sausage in pasta.
+I sort of tricked them into thinking that’s what I made!
 And they FELL for it!

 The joke is on them because I didn’t use any cream at all.
 The sauce is a clever combination of chicken stock, pumpkin puree and a bit of Parmesan cheese.
 You would be fooled too because it tastes that great!

-Since there is no cream used in the sauce I relied on the quality of stock for the flavour.
-You can use your own but I didn’t have any.
+Since there is no cream used in the sauce I relied on the quality of stock for flavour.
+You can use your own but I didn’t have any so used a concentrated chicken stock that was close enough.

 If you’ve been following me for a while and are familiar with my style of cooking, you would know that I am big on using real ingredients.